Gabriel-Gravin/Gabbb/_posts/2023-09-07-Calculator.md

           } else {
               output.innerHTML = output.innerHTML + value; // concatenation is used to add the numbers to the end of the input
           }
-      } else { // special case for adding a decimal; can not have two decimals if (output.innerHTML.indexOf(".") == -1) {
+      } else { // special case for adding a decimal; can't have two decimals if (output.innerHTML.indexOf(".") == -1) {
               output.innerHTML = output.innerHTML + value;
               nextReady = false;